Provitaonline/geoportal-data/README.md

 This repository is used to keep the data associated with the [Provita Geoportal](https://github.com/jimmyangel/geoportal) application.

+#### Important note: Collaborators should NOT update any of these items directly.
+Instead, they should use the Geoportal Admin functionality which is designed to ensure the validity, consistency and integrity of the data.

+Data items:

 * contact.json - Contact info
 * faq.json - Application FAQ content
 * survey-template.json - Definition of download survey questionnaire